4DGB/4DGBWorkflow/README.md

 # Input Parameters

-The input to the workflow is a yaml file with the following values:
+The input to the workflow is a file named `workflow.yaml` with the following values:

 ```
 project: